-The Internet is still a new concept.
-Social media is even newer.
-There is a distinct lack of official online behavioral expectations, nevermind official HIPAA social media guidelines.
+The Internet is still a relatively new concept, and social media is even newer.
+There is a distinct lack of official online behavioral expectations, especially when it comes to HIPAA compliance on social media.

-With the absence of the usual cues for appropriate communication, it’s easy to accidentally share too much information - which means HIPAA violations for your private practice.
+With the absence of the usual cues for appropriate communication, it’s easy to accidentally share too much information - which could mean HIPAA violations for your private practice.

 HIPAA Challenges in a Digital World

-Information is now portable, accessible, and shareable like it never has been before.
-That means it’s easier to lose in transport, give the wrong people access, and have others share the wrong information virally.
+Never in history has information been as portable, accessible, and shareable as it is today.
+This means it is easier to lose in transport, give the wrong people access, and have others share the wrong information with the wrong people.
 Here are some seemingly innocent culprits:

 - Social media